jr-cast/Portfolio/README.md

-# Portfolio: Mobile menu :rocket:!
+# Portfolio: Introduction to JS objects 🛸!

-In this new iteration the portfolio mobile-menu functionality was implemented using JS
+In this new iteration the portfolio extra funtionalities were added to detail cards implementing js objects to store specific information

 Main objetives of this new project-feature is:

 - DOM manipulation

 - Learn how to implement JS along side HTML and CSS to increase funtionality in websites

+- Design, store and implement data from JS objects

 - Update the README of your repository to include a link to the online version.